playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/web/playcanvas-hosting.md

 If you are sharing a link to your game you should use the Primary Build link.
 That means you know it won't change when you re-publish.
 </div>

 The first time you publish a build, it will automatically become the Primary Build.
 For any subsequent build, you can choose when to assign it to be the Primary Build.
-This means that you can publish builds and test them before finally publshing them to your audience.
+This means that you can publish builds and test them before finally publishing them to your audience.

 [1]: /images/user-manual/publishing/toolbar-publish.png
 [2]: /images/user-manual/publishing/dialog-publish.png